fab2s/YaEtl/README.md

 ```

-### Mutualized extracts
+### Shared extracts

-Being Nodal makes it possible for YaEtl to transparently mutualize extraction across as many use case as necessary, which in the end may even not be a load.
+Being Nodal makes it possible for YaEtl to transparently share extraction across as many use case as necessary, which in the end may even not be a load.
 ```
 +-------------+
 |             |